Magento SEO – Definitive guide (2018)

 We will show you exactly what the best settings are in Magento for SEO, which Magento SEO extensions there are on the market and what to look out for.
 So if you want to rank higher with your Magento store keep on reading!

 Is Magento SEO friendly is is a question that we get asked a lot.
 In order to answer it we need to take a look at what SEO friendly exactly means.
 In order for your store to rank in the search engines you will need to cover three main aspects:

 - External SEO

 Check out our Technical SEO section in order to make your Magento store SEO bulletproof.
-But don’t neglect the on-page and external SEO parts, these are probably more important than the technical side of SEO because structuring your store around well chosen keywords and building a online presence is very, very important for search engine optimization.
+But don’t neglect the on-page and external SEO parts, these are probably more important than the technical side of SEO because structuring your store around properly chosen keywords and building an online presence is very, very important for search engine optimization.

 Magento 1 vs Magento 2

 This guide will cover optimization tips for Magento but as you might know, there is a new version of Magento called Magento 2.
 So before we start optimizing your store for the search engines it is useful to know on which version your store is running.
 Are you still on the older version?
 Then some of the tips will not work for you as this guide covers Magento 2

 Magento 2 received a lot of straight out of the box SEO features that can work to your advantage.